JarryShaw/MacDaily/doc/launch.rst

     MacDaily Dependency Launch Helper

     optional arguments:
       -h, --help        show this help message and exit -V, --version     show program's version number and exit

     specification arguments:
       PROG              helper program to launch, choose from 'askpass', 'confirm' and 'daemons'

     general arguments:
       -a, --all         launch all help programs, i.e. 'askpass', 'confirm' and 'daemons'
-      -q, --quiet    run in quiet mode, with no output information -v, --verbose  run in verbose mode, with detailed output information
+      -q, --quiet       run in quiet mode, with no output information -v, --verbose     run in verbose mode, with detailed output information -n, --no-cleanup  do not run cleanup process
+      -l, --show-log    open log in Console.app upon completion of command

     aliases: init